madeleineudell/LowRankModels.jl/README.md

 principal components analysis (PCA), matrix completion, robust PCA, nonnegative matrix factorization, k-means, and many more.

-For more information on GLRMs, see [http://www.stanford.edu/~udell/doc/glrm.pdf](our paper).
+For more information on GLRMs, see [our paper](http://www.stanford.edu/~udell/doc/glrm.pdf).

 LowRankModels.jl makes it easy to mix and match loss functions and regularizers to construct a model suitable for a particular data set.